electrovir/element-book/packages/element-book/README.md

 # Terminology

--   **Chapter**: a group of sub-chapters or element examples.
-Chapters can be infinitely nested.
+-   **Page**: a group of pages and / or element examples.
+Pages can be infinitely nested.
--   **Example**: an individual element example with independent state, styles, and title.
+-   **Element Example**: an individual element example with independent state, styles, title, etc.

 # Usage